tsdb-project/IsSpreadsheetOkay/README.md

 Supports multi-threading, recursively list folders and so-on, extracted from BrainFlux.

+## User guide

+Really strightforward program, anyone could use it.

+Tested on: Windows & MacOS with **Oracle/Redhat JDK1.8**.

 ## DEV guide

 - `src` is the source code directory